McLean County, Illinois: History

 The first white settlers in what became McLean County arrived around 1821.
 The first settlement was Blooming Grove, established in 1822 near present-day Bloomington.
-McLean County was formed late in 1830 out of Tazewell County.
+McLean County was formed on December 25, 1830, out of Tazewell County.
 It was named for John McLean, United States Senator for Illinois, who died in 1830.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1186 sqmi, of which 1183 sqmi is land and 2.9 sqmi (0.2%) is water.
 It is the largest county in Illinois by land area and third-largest by total area after Cook and Lake Counties, which have large portions of their areas on Lake Michigan.
 McLean County is actually larger than the land area of Rhode Island (1045 sq mi).

 Climate and weather

 In recent years, average temperatures in the county seat of Bloomington have ranged from a low of 14 °F in January to a high of 86 °F in July, although a record low of -23 °F was recorded in January 1985 and a record high of 103 °F was recorded in June 1988.
 Average monthly precipitation ranged from 1.71 in in February to 4.52 in in May.